Skiing in Spain - The Complete Guide

-The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municpilaity of Cerezo de Arriba.
-Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with the visitors from central Spain.
+The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municipality of Cerezo de Arriba.
+Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with visitors from central Spain.

 La Pinilla is recommended for beginners, as it boasts two ski schools with experienced instructors.

-The area is generally uncrowded and offers vast open and largely tranquill ski areas.
+The area is generally uncrowded and offers vast open and largely tranquil ski areas.

 The Valdesqui ski resort is located in the heart of the Sierra de Madrid in the town of Rescafria and close to Mundo and Valdemartin.

-Altough not one of the largest skiing centres it does have some interesting medium to difficult slopes which has made this resort very popular with all levels of skiers.
+Although not one of the largest skiing centres, it does have some interesting medium to difficult slopes which has made this resort very popular with all levels of skiers.

 Valdesque is close to some culturally interesting sites such as El Paular and La Cartujar which are both well worth visiting.